Pharm.D. for International Pharmacists

 |2012||No graduating class|

-Prior to matriculation, College of Pharmacy applicants must complete and receive a Bachelor of Science degree in pharmacy from a program accredited by the country of residence.
-The college will evaluate all official transcripts to determine if the student has successfully completed the following courses with a grade of C or higher:
+Prior to matriculation, College of Pharmacy applicants must complete and receive a Bachelor of Science degree in Pharmacy from a program accredited by the country of residence.
+The college will evaluate all official transcripts to determine if the student has successfully completed the courses listed below with a grade of C or higher.

 |Anatomy and Physiology||6|

 The college may require an applicant to complete additional prerequisite courses in order to strengthen his or her academic background.